Pharmaceutical Affairs Act

 Article 48-3

-1. If the holder of a new drug permit deems it necessary to submit the patent information regarding such drug, such holder shall submit relevant documents and information to the Central Competent Health Authority within 45 days after the next day to the receipt of the drug permit.
+If a new drug license holder deems it necessary to submit the patent information regarding the new drug, the holder shall submit relevant documents and information to the central competent health authority within 45 days after the next day of the receipt of the drug license.
 If the holder fails to file such submission within the stipulated period, the regulations under this Chapter do not apply.

 Article 48-4

-(4) If the patentee or the exclusive licensee in Item (3) hereunder does not have a domicile or a business office in the R.O.C., an agent thereof shall be appointed.
-The appointed agent's name, place of domicile or business office shall be submitted.
+4. If the patentee or the exclusive licensee in Subparagraph 3 hereunder does not have a domicile or a business office in the R.O.C., an agent thereof shall be appointed.
+The appointed agent’s name, place of domicile, or business office shall be submitted.

-2. If the holder of a new drug permit is different from the patentee, the patentee’s consent shall be obtained when submitting the patent information; if the patent has been exclusively licensed and has been recorded in accordance with the Patent Act, it is only required to obtain the exclusive licensee's consent.
+If the new drug license holder is different from the patentee, the patentee’s consent shall be obtained when submitting the patent information; if the patent has been exclusively licensed and has been recorded in accordance with the Patent Act, it is only required to obtain the exclusive licensee’s consent.

 Article 48-5

-If the holder of a new drug permit obtains the approval of an application for an invention patent(s) from the Competent Patent Authority after the approval of said new drug permit from the Central Competent Health Authority, and such patent(s) is subject to the scope of drug patent set forth in Paragraph 2 of Article 48-3, the patent information thereof shall be submitted within 45 days after the next day to the patent issuance in accordance with Article 48-4.
+If the new drug license holder obtains the approval of an application for an invention patent(s) from the competent patent authority after the approval of said new drug license from the central competent health authority, and such patent(s) is subject to the scope of drug patent set forth in Paragraph 2 of Article 48-3, the patent information thereof shall be submitted within 45 days after the next day to the patent issuance in accordance with Article 48-4.
 If the holder fails to file such submission within the stipulated period, the regulations under this Chapter do not apply.

 Article 48-6

-1. The holder of a new drug permit shall amend or delete the listed patent information within 45 days after the next day to the occurrence of any matter set forth below:
+The new drug license holder shall amend or delete the listed patent information within 45 days after the next day of the occurrence of any matter set forth below:

-(5) The patent information set forth in Items 3 and 4, Paragraph 1 of Article 48-4 has been amended.
+5. The patent information set forth in Subparagraphs 3 and 4, Paragraph 1 of Article 48-4, has been amended.

-2. If the holder of a new drug permit is different from the patentee or the exclusive licensee, Paragraph 2 of Article 48-4 shall apply hereto mutatis mutandis when dealing with the matters stipulated in Paragraph 1 of this Article.
+If the new drug license holder is different from the patentee or the exclusive licensee, Paragraph 2 of Article 48-4 shall apply hereto mutatis mutandis when dealing with the matters stipulated in Paragraph 1 of this Article.

 Article 48-7

-1. Anyone may notify any of the following items to the Central Competent Health Authority with written explanations and evidence attached:
+Anyone may notify any of the following items to the central competent health authority with written explanations and evidence attached:

-2. The Central Competent Health Authority shall, within 20 days after the next day to its receipt of the notification under Paragraph 1 hereof, forward said notification to the holder of the new drug permit.
+The central competent health authority shall, within 20 days after the next day of its receipt of the notification under Paragraph 1 hereof, forward said notification to the new drug license holder.

-3. The holder of a new drug permit shall, within 45 days of the next day to its receipt of said notification, respond to the Central Competent Health Authority with written explanations, and may amend or delete the patent information as the case may be.
+The new drug license holder shall, within 45 days of the next day of its receipt of said notification, respond to the central competent health authority with written explanations and may amend or delete the patent information as the case may be.

 Article 48-8

-1. The Central Competent Health Authority shall establish a Registration System for Patent Linkage of Drugs to list and publish the patent information submitted by the holder of a new drug permit.
+1. The central competent health authority shall establish a Registration System for Patent Linkage of Drugs to list and publish the patent information submitted by the new drug license holder.
 The aforementioned shall also apply to the amendment and deletion of the patent information.

-2. Upon the occurrence of the matters stipulated in Article 48-7 for the listed patent information, the Central Competent Health Authority shall publish the third party's allegations and the written responses made by the holder of the new drug permit.
+2. Upon the occurrence of the matters stipulated in Article 48-7 for the listed patent information, the central competent health authority shall publish the third party’s allegations and the written responses made by the new drug license holder.

 Article 48-9

-The applicant for a generic drug permit shall, with respect to the patent(s) of the approved new drug listed by the holder of said new drug permit, declare one of the following item(s) when applying for a generic drug permit:
+The applicant for a generic drug license shall, with respect to the patent(s) of the approved new drug listed by the said new drug license holder, declare one of the following item(s) when applying for a generic drug license:

-(1) No patent information of said new drug has been listed.
+1. No patent information on said new drug has been listed.

-(2) The patent(s) corresponding to said new drug has extinguished.
+2. The patent(s) corresponding to said new drug has been extinguished.

-(3) The Central Competent Health Authority will issue the generic drug permit after the patent(s) corresponding to said new drug extinguishes.
+3. The central competent health authority will issue the generic drug license after the patent(s) corresponding to said new drug are extinguished.

-(4) The patent(s) corresponding to said new drugs shall be revoked, or the patent(s) corresponding to said new drugs will not be infringed by the generic drug subject to the application for drug permit.
+4. The patent(s) corresponding to said new drugs shall be revoked, or the patent(s) corresponding to said new drugs will not be infringed by the generic drug subject to the application for drug license.

 Article 48-10

-For the application for a generic drug permit that only involves a declaration based on Item 1 or 2 of Article 48-9, if in compliance with the regulations under this Act after examination, the Central Competent Health Authority shall issue the drug permit thereof.
+For the application for a generic drug license that only involves a declaration based on Subparagraph 1 or 2 of Article 48-9, if in compliance with the regulations under this Act after examination, the central competent health authority shall issue the drug license thereof.

 Article 48-11

-For the application for a generic drug permit that involves a declaration based on Item 3 of Article 48-9, if in compliance with the regulations under this Act after examination, the Central Competent Health Authority shall issue the drug permit thereof after all of the listed patent(s) of said new drug extinguishes.
+For the application for a generic drug license that involves a declaration based on Subparagraph 3 of Article 48-9, if in compliance with the regulations under this Act after examination, the central competent health authority shall issue the drug license thereof after all of the listed patent(s) of said new drug extinguishes.

 Article 48-12

-1. For the application for a generic drug permit that involves a declaration based on Item 4 of Article 48-9, the applicant shall, within 20 days after the next day to its receipt of the notification from the Central Competent Health Authority which indicates that all the documents required for an application of drug permit have been duly prepared, notify the holder of the new drug permit and the Central Competent Health Authority [of the declaration] in writing; if the holder of said new drug permit is different from the patentee or the exclusive licensee, the patentee and the exclusive licensee shall also be notified.
+For an application for a generic drug license that involves a declaration under Subparagraph 4 of Article 48-9, the applicant shall, within 20 days from the day following the receipt of notification from the central competent health authority confirming the completeness of the drug license application documents, issue a notification in writing to both the new drug license holder and the central competent health authority.
+If the said new drug license holder is different from the patentee or the exclusive licensee, the patentee and the exclusive licensee shall also be notified.

-2. The applicant of a generic drug permit shall provide in the aforementioned notification an explanation and evidence regarding its allegation that that the patent shall be revoked or that there is no patent infringement.
+The applicant of a generic drug license shall provide an explanation and evidence in the aforementioned notification regarding its allegation that the patent shall be revoked or that there is no patent infringement.

-3. The Central Competent Health Authority shall dismiss the application for generic drug permit if the applicant fails to issue the notification in accordance with Paragraphs 1 and 2 hereof.
+The central competent health authority shall dismiss the application for a generic drug license if the applicant fails to issue the notification in accordance with Paragraphs 1 and 2 hereof.

 Article 48-13

-1. If the patentee or the exclusive licensee intends to file a patent infringement complaint on the basis of the listed patent(s) after its receipt of the notification stipulated by Paragraph 1 of Article 48-12, it shall file the complaint within 45 days after the next day to its receipt of said notification and notify the Central Competent Health Authority.
+If the patentee or the exclusive licensee intends to file a patent infringement complaint on the basis of the listed patent(s) after its receipt of the notification stipulated by Paragraph 1 of Article 48-12, it shall file the complaint within 45 days after the next day to its receipt of said notification and notify the central competent health authority.

-2. The Central Competent Health Authority shall stay the issuance of the drug permit for twelve (12) months as of the next day to the new drug permit holder’s receipt of the notification stipulated in Paragraph 1 of Article 48-12.
-However, if there is any of the following matters, the Central Competent Health Authority may issue the drug permit if [said application is] is examined to be in compliance with the regulations under this Act:
+The central competent health authority shall stay the issuance of the drug license for twelve (12) months as of the next day to the new drug license holder’s receipt of the notification stipulated in Paragraph 1 of Article 48-12.
+However, if there are any of the following matters, the central competent health authority may issue the drug license if said application is examined to comply with the regulations under this Act:

-(2) The patentee or the exclusive license files an infringement complaint based on the patents which are not those listed before the date of the application for the generic drug permit.
+2. The patentee or the exclusive license files an infringement complaint based on the patents that are not those listed before the date of the application for the generic drug license.

-(3) The patent infringement complaint filed by the patentee or the exclusive licensee pursuant to Paragraph 1 hereof is overruled by the court according to Paragraph 1 or 2 of Article 249 of the Coded of Civil Procedure.
+3. The patent infringement complaint filed by the patentee or the exclusive licensee pursuant to Paragraph 1 hereof is overruled by the court according to Paragraph 1 or 2 of Article 249 of the Code of Civil Procedure.

-(4) The court has determined that all of the patents pending in the infringement lawsuit shall be revoked, or a non-infringement judgment is obtained by the applicant for the generic drug permit.
+4. The court has determined that all of the patents pending in the infringement lawsuit shall be revoked, or a non-infringement judgment is obtained by the applicant for the generic drug license.

-(5) All the patents under the declaration stipulated in Item 4 of Article 48-9 made by the applicant for the generic drug permit are determined as invalid by the Competent Patent Authority in a cancellation action.
+5. All the patents under the declaration stipulated in Subparagraph 4 of Article 48-9 made by the applicant for the generic drug license are determined as invalid by the competent patent authority in a cancellation action.

-(6) A settlement or a mediation has been reached by the parties.
+6. A settlement or mediation has been reached by the parties.

-(7) All the patents under the declaration stipulated in Item 4 of Article 48-9 made by the applicant for the generic drug permit have become extinguished.
+7. All the patents under the declaration stipulated in Subparagraph 4 of Article 48-9 made by the applicant for the generic drug license have been extinguished.

-3. The period [for notification] stipulated in Item 1, Paragraph 2 hereof shall be commenced upon the receipt of the notification by the patentee(s) or the exclusive licensee(s), whichever is later.
+The period [for notification] stipulated in Subparagraph 1, Paragraph 2 hereof shall be commenced upon the receipt of the notification by the patentee(s) or the exclusive licensee(s), whichever is later.

-4. If the patentee or the exclusive licensee obtains a final and binding judgment confirming infringement of the listed patent(s) within the 12-month period stipulated in Paragraph 2 hereof, the Central Competent Health Authority shall issue the generic drug permit after said patent(s) extinguishes.
+If the patentee or the exclusive licensee obtains a final and binding judgment confirming infringement of the listed patent(s) within the 12-month period stipulated in Paragraph 2 hereof, the central competent health authority shall issue the generic drug license after said patent(s) extinguishes.

-5. Where the patent infringement complaint filed by the patentee or the exclusive licensee pursuant to Paragraph 1 hereof, if by reason of being improper exercise of patent right ab initio, the stay of drug permit issuance has caused damages to the applicant of a generic drug permit, [such patentee or the exclusive licensee] shall be held liable for compensation.
+Where the patent infringement complaint filed by the patentee or the exclusive licensee pursuant to Paragraph 1 hereof, if by reason of being an improper exercise of patent right ab initio, the stay of drug license issuance has caused damages to the applicant of a generic drug license, such patentee or the exclusive licensee shall be held liable for compensation.

 Article 48-14

-For the applications for the generic drug permits filed by the same applicant for the same drug, the Central Competent Health Authority may only stay the issuance of the drug permit in accordance with Paragraph 2, Article 48-13 once.
+For the application for the generic drug license filed by the same applicant for the same drug, the central competent health authority may only stay the issuance of the drug license in accordance with Paragraph 2, Article 48-13 once.

 Article 48-15

-1. During the period of stay of drug permit issuance stipulated in Paragraph 2 of Article 48-13, if the examination for the application for a generic drug permit has been completed, the Central Competent Health Authority shall inform the same to the applicant for said generic drug permit.
+During the period of stay of drug license issuance stipulated in Paragraph 2 of Article 48-13, if the examination for the application for a generic drug license has been completed, the central competent health authority shall inform the applicant for said generic drug license.

-2. The applicant for a generic drug permit may apply for drug listing and reimbursement price with the National Health Insurance Administration after receiving the notification stipulated in Paragraph 1 hereof.
-However, no manufacture or importation [of the generic drug] is permitted before the Central Competent Health Authority’s issuance of the generic drug permit.
+The applicant for a generic drug license may apply for drug listing and reimbursement price with the National Health Insurance Administration after receiving the notification stipulated in Paragraph 1 hereof.
+However, no manufacture or importation of the generic drug is permitted before the central competent health authority’s issuance of the generic drug license.

 Article 48-16

-1. The application for a generic drug permit in accordance with Item 4 of Article 48-9 with application documents duly prepared at the earliest shall be granted a 12-month period of marketing exclusivity; the Central Competent Health Authority shall not issue other drug permits to other applicants for a generic drug permit before the expiration of the aforementioned period.
+The application for a generic drug license in accordance with Subparagraph 4 of Article 48-9 with application documents duly prepared at the earliest shall be granted a 12-month period of marketing exclusivity; the central competent health authority shall not issue other drug licenses to other applicants for a generic drug license before the expiration of the aforementioned period.

-2. For the aforementioned application for a generic drug permit with documents duly prepared under Item 4 of Article 48-9, upon occurrence of [vacancy due to] any of the following matters, the vacancy will be fulfilled by the subsequent applicant with application documents duly prepared:
+For the aforementioned application for a generic drug license with documents duly prepared under Subparagraph 4 of Article 48-9, upon the occurrence of vacancy due to any of the following matters, the vacancy will be fulfilled by the subsequent applicant with application documents duly prepared:

-(1) During the period of drug permit examination, the declaration under Item 4 of Article 48-9 is amended.
+1. During the period of drug license examination, the declaration under Subparagraph 4 of Article 48-9 is amended.

-(2) The earliest applicant fails to obtain from the Central Competent Health Authority the notification that the examination of the application for generic drug permit has completed within 12 months after the next day to the date that all the application documents are duly prepared.
+2. The earliest applicant fails to obtain notification from the central competent health authority that the examination of the application for a generic drug license has been completed within 12 months after the next day to the date that all the application documents are duly prepared.

-3. If more than one application for a generic drug permit in compliance with the requirements regarding the earliest duly prepared application documents is filed on the same date, such applications are jointly subject to the 12-month period of marketing exclusivity.
+If more than one application for a generic drug license in compliance with the requirements regarding the earliest duly prepared application documents is filed on the same date, such applications are jointly subject to the 12-month period of marketing exclusivity.

 Article 48-17

-1. The holder of a generic drug permit shall market the drug within 6 months after the next day to such holder’s obtaining of said drug permit, and shall, within 20 days after the next day to the earliest marketing date, provide the evidence of the actual marketing date to the Central Competent Health Authority for its determination of the marketing exclusivity period granted and the commencement date and end date thereof.
+The generic drug license holder shall market the drug within 6 months after the next day of such holder’s obtaining of said drug license and shall, within 20 days after the next day to the earliest marketing date, provide the evidence of the actual marketing date to the central competent health authority for its determination of the marketing exclusivity period granted and the commencement date and end date thereof.

-3. If more than one application for the generic drug permit is jointly subject to the marketing exclusivity period, the commencement date thereof shall be the date on which any of such drugs are actually first marketed.
+If more than one application for the generic drug license is jointly subject to the marketing exclusivity period, the commencement date thereof shall be the date on which any of such drugs are actually first marketed.

 Article 48-18

-If any of the following matters occur to the applicant for generic drug permit subject to the marketing exclusivity period, the Central Competent Health Authority may issue generic drug permits to other applicants without being restricted by Paragraph 1 of Article 48-16:
+If any of the following matters occur to the applicant for a generic drug license subject to the marketing exclusivity period, the central competent health authority may issue generic drug licenses to other applicants without being restricted by Paragraph 1 of Article 48-16:

-(1) Failure to collect the drug permit within the period prescribed by the Central Competent Health Authority.
+1. Failure to collect the drug license within the period prescribed by the central competent health authority.

-(3) All the patents declared under Item 4 of Article 48-9 have become extinguished.
+3. All the patents declared under Subparagraph 4 of Article 48-9 have been extinguished.

 Article 48-19

-1. For any settlement agreement or other agreement involving the manufacture, sales, and marketing exclusivity period of drug related to the regulations under this Chapter executed between the applicant for a new drug permit, the holder of a new drug permit, the applicant for a generic drug permit, the holder of a generic drug permit, and the patentee or exclusive licensee of a drug patent, within 20 days after the next day to the occurrence of such matter, both parties shall notify the Central Competent Health Authority, and if reverse payment interest agreement is involved, shall also notify the Fair Trade Commission.
+For any settlement agreement or other agreement involving the manufacture, sales, and marketing exclusivity period of drug related to the regulations under this Chapter executed between the applicant for a new drug license, the new drug license holder, the applicant for a generic drug license, the generic drug license holder, and the patentee or exclusive licensee of a drug patent, within 20 days after the next day to the occurrence of such matter, both parties shall notify the central competent health authority, and if reverse payment interest agreement is involved, shall also notify the Fair Trade Commission.

-2. The method and content of the notification stipulated in Paragraph 1 hereof, and other matters shall be abided by in this regard shall be promulgated by the Central Competent Health Authority jointly with the Fair Trade Commission.
+The method and content of the notification stipulated in Paragraph 1 hereof, as well as other matters, shall be abided by in this regard and shall be promulgated by the central competent health authority jointly with the Fair Trade Commission.

-3. If the Central Competent Health Authority considers that the agreement notified under Paragraph 1 hereof is likely to violate the Fair Trade Act, it may notify the Fair Trade Commission.
+If the central competent health authority considers that the agreement notified under Paragraph 1 hereof is likely to violate the Fair Trade Act, it may notify the Fair Trade Commission.

 Article 48-20

-1. The provisions under Articles 48-9 through 48-15 hereof related to the application for a generic drug permit shall apply mutatis mutandis to the new drugs not having a new ingredient.
+The provisions under Articles 48-9 through 48-15 hereof related to the application for a generic drug license shall apply mutatis mutandis to the new drugs not having a new ingredient.

-2. The provisions related to the stay of drug permit issuance and the marketing exclusivity period under Articles 48-13 to 48-18 are not applicable to the application for a generic drug permit set forth in Article 48-12 if the following circumstances are met:
+The provisions related to the stay of drug license issuance and the marketing exclusivity period under Articles 48-13 to 48-18 are not applicable to the application for a generic drug license set forth in Article 48-12 if the following circumstances are met:

-(1) The patent(s) registered under an approved new drug is still valid, and is a patent for medical use under Item 3, Paragraph 2 of Article 48-3.
+1. The patent(s) registered under an approved new drug is still valid and is a patent for medical use under Subparagraph 3, Paragraph 2 of Article 48-3.

-(2) The applicant of a generic drug permit excludes the indication corresponding to the patent for medical use referred to in Item (1) hereof, and declares that the generic drug does not infringe said patent.
+2. The applicant of a generic drug license excludes the indication corresponding to the patent for medical use referred to in Subparagraph 1 hereof and declares that the generic drug does not infringe the said patent.

-3. The exclusion of indication, declaration, and other matters shall be abided by in this regard as stipulated in Paragraph 2 hereof shall be promulgated by the Central Competent Health Authority.
+The exclusion of indication, declaration, and other matters shall be abided by in this regard as stipulated in Paragraph 2 hereof shall be promulgated by the central competent health authority.

 Article 48-21

-Before the enforcement of the provisions amended on [date], the holder of a new drug permit whose drug patent(s) is subject to the drug patent as stipulated in Paragraph 2, Article 48-3 and has not extinguished yet may submit patent information in accordance with Article 48-4 within 3 months after the enforcement of the amended provisions.
+Before the enforcement of the provisions amended on December 29, 2017, the new drug license holders whose drug patent(s) is subject to the drug patent as stipulated in Paragraph 2, Article 48-3 and has not extinguished yet may submit patent information in accordance with Article 48-4 within 3 months after the enforcement of the amended provisions.

 Article 48-22

-The details of the following should be promulgated by the Central Competent Health Authority: the method and content of submission of the patent information, the amendment and deletion thereof, the listing and publication of the patent information as stipulated in Articles 48-4 to 48-8; the declaration made by the applicant for a generic drug permit as stipulated in Article 48-9; the method and content of the written notification made by the applicant for the generic drug permit as stipulated in Article 48-12; the and content of the notification relating to completion of the examination procedures of an application for a generic drug permit by the Central Competent Health Authority as stipulated in Article 48-15; the commencement and termination of the marketing exclusivity period as stipulated in Articles 48-16 to 48-18; other matters that shall be abided by.
+The details of the following should be promulgated by the central competent health authority: the method and content of submission of the patent information, the amendment and deletion thereof, the listing and publication of the patent information as stipulated in Articles 48-4 to 48-8; the declaration made by the applicant for a generic drug license as stipulated in Article 48-9; the method and content of the written notification made by the applicant for the generic drug license as stipulated in Article 48-12; the method and content of the notification relating to completion of the examination procedures of an application for a generic drug license by the central competent health authority as stipulated in Article 48-15; the commencement and termination of the marketing exclusivity period as stipulated in Articles 48-16 to 48-18; other matters that shall be abided by.

 Chapter V Sales and Manufacture of Medicaments